Pre-doctoral Practicum Training Program

 Direct Service Opportunities

-Practicum Students conduct therapy sessions seeing Purdue students in brief model psychotherapy providing between 6-8 individual contact hours a week.
+Practicum Students conduct therapy sessions seeing Purdue students in brief model psychotherapy providing between 8-10 individual contact hours a week.
+There are some opportunities for longer term therapy as well.
 Every student enrolled full-time or part-time can receive an initial consultation at no charge during the semester in which they are enrolled to determine on-going therapy and/or medication needs.
 Individual and couples therapy also involves practicum students in assessing and conceptualizing from a theoretical frame-of-reference presenting problems, providing disposition on cases, and formalized treatment planning and implementation.

 Group co-therapy: Therapy, support, and psycho-educational groups

-Practicum students can be involved with process observation with one of the various types of groups that are facilitated through CAPS.
+Practicum students can be involved with process observation or co-facilitation with one of the various types of groups that are provided through CAPS.
 These opportunities are conditional on staff availability and practicum student readiness.

 Practicum students may engage in a variety of programming and outreach including invited presentations to departments, classes, and residence halls.
 Outreach opportunities for practicum students are often conducted jointly with a member of the CAPS staff.